seekwhencer/icecast-mpd-mpc-node/README.md

 > This setup was tested on debian

 You can use this setup on a Raspberry Pi like me.
-But: on my Raspberry Pi for some unknown reasons the connection between MPD and icecast drops after a random time up to six hours.
+But on a Raspberry Pi only one stream is stable.
+Multiple streams / mpd instances are not stable

 # Configuration